 Sara found the fast-paced Global Knowledge courses to be a source of professional networking as well as technical experience.
 “I went to courses on site and networked with people with different backgrounds and experiences,” she said.
 “One class I took, everyone was from an electrical company and told me about how utilities work.
 I took another class with all types of people with different careers.”

 The CCNA certification gave Sara the leverage she needed to obtain the salary she required.
 Before her certification: “I did a phone interview for another job and the woman asked about my salary.
 When I told her what I felt my experience was worth, she said ‘there’s no way I can give you that salary because you don’t have a 4-year degree.’”
 With her CCNA credential, she stood out from other applicants for a civilian Air Force job and became director of training for a $235 million radio system with a Cisco networking backbone.
 “Having that CCNA certification got me the job.
 That’s what they looked at.”
 And she has the salary she demanded.

 While many of her peers (military and non-military) remain unemployed, underemployed, or in temporary contract positions, Sara accomplished her mission of obtaining a full-time, secure position with the Air Force.
 She plans to complete her bachelor’s degree in electronic engineering technology and remove that roadblock to future jobs.

 “It was such an awesome program and so beneficial,” she said.
 “There were no restrictions.
 They were willing to give you what you wanted.
 They worked their hearts off to get you in those classes and help you succeed and transition more easily.”

 The US IT Pipeline supports transitioning military personnel and the employers searching for their talents.
 Both job seekers and employers post their information for free, and have the opportunity to participate in hiring events to streamline the interview process.
-For those who need additional training for certification, Cisco Networking Academy courses are available on and near many military bases and more than 41,000 military personnel have taken advantage of them.
+For those who need additional training for certification, Cisco Networking Academy courses are available on and near many military bases.